 - Technical Partners.
-They should be able to provide valuable tech mentors and judges.
+They should be able to provide valuable tech mentors, judges.
 In some cases, they choose to sponsor some of the winning prototypes.

 - Media Partners.
 They help with marketing and PR.

 - Community partners.
 Partners that have communities relevant to your hackathon.
-They should be able to support business or subject-matter mentors, judges, and community moderators.
+They should be able to support with business or subject-matter mentors, judges, as well as community moderators.

 - Outreach Partners.
-The key to your potential participants, they do have relevant communities that would be interested in taking part in the hackathon.
-Think universities, technology institutes, developers, online communities, …etc.
+The key to your potential participants, they do have relevant communities that would be interested to take part in the hackathon.
+Think universities, technology institutes, developers online communities,..etc.